cam48eco/LifeDWH/Readme.md

 - 1 file with data derived from ministries / agencies,
 - 28 files with data derived from Central Statistical Office.

-All above mentioned .csv files are stored in relevant directory of this repository [(see here)]() and are reviewed and updated periodically (at least once per month) manually.
-In case the new observations are detected by research team, the relevant .csv file is updated.
+All above mentioned .csv files are stored in relevant directory of this repository [(see here)](https://github.com/cam48eco/LifeDWH/tree/main/data/observations).
+The data are reviewed and updated periodically (at least once per month) manually.
+In case the new observations are detected by research team, the relevant .csv file is updated in the repository.
 In case if the new data source with new data will appear, the new .csv file will be created.

 An additional data source is a s_multi_dimension_gmina.csv file with data describing features of each out of 93 communities.
-The file is stored in [separate directory]().
+The file is stored in [separate directory]https://github.com/cam48eco/LifeDWH/tree/main/data/communities).

 ## II.
 ETL and Data warehouse design and implementation